smithki/eslint-config/README.md

 }
 ```

-By default, all configuration from [`./rules`](./rules) is included.
+By default, all configuration from [`./rules`](./rules) is included (including TypeScript support).
 Depending on your use-case, only a subset of the included rules may be applicable.
 You have the option to granularly customize how your ESLint configuration extends from `@ikscodes/eslint-config`:

 ```javascript